How Does Enzyme Concentration Affect Enzyme Activity

 Enzyme Stability

 Enzymes are proteins, and like all proteins, they are susceptible to denaturation, which is the loss of their three-dimensional structure.
-Denaturation can be caused by factors such as high temperature, extreme pH, or the presence of certain chemicals.
+Consider this: Denaturation can be caused by factors such as high temperature, extreme pH, or the presence of certain chemicals.
 Denatured enzymes lose their activity, reducing the effective enzyme concentration in the reaction mixture.

 Enzyme Modification